Code of Conduct

 Appeals and Questions

 In the event that the individual is dissatisfied with the results of the investigation, he or she may appeal to the president of the society.
-Any questions regarding this policy should be directed to the EASP Executive Officer or other Society Officer.
+Any questions regarding this policy should be directed to the EASP Executive Officer or a member of the Executive Committee.

 EASP Activity Guidelines